4Catalyzer/farce/README.md

 ```

 `StateStorage` intentionally ignores errors.
 As such, it should be treated as unreliable.
 Do not use `StateStorage` for managing state that is critical to the operation of your application.

-### `history` interoperation

-Call `createStoreHistory` on a store enhanced with `createHistoryEnhancer` to create a history object that is API-compatible with `history` v2.
-This object has an additional `dispose` method for tearing down event listeners.

-If you don't have a store, `createHistory` will create a history object.
-It takes the same configuration options as `createHistoryEnhancer`.

 ### Minimizing bundle size